SEP Lead Auditor

 Certificants are required to conduct a minimum of five (5) audit days as a SEP Lead Auditor.

-The fees are $25 per year, paid prior to the end of the recertification cycle.
+The fees are $125 paid prior to the end of the recertification interval.
 Contact information will be updated when payment is received.

 Normative References Changes

-These normative references are subject to change, and may impact the SEP Lead Auditor certification scheme.
-As a result, the Certficant is required to remain current with any updates to the SEP Lead Auditor certification.
+These normative references are subject to change.
+As a result, the Certificant is required to remain current with any updates to the SEP Lead Auditor certification.
 These updates may include a new certification exam or a bridge exam reflecting revisions to the normative references or other requirements as defined by the industry.